kentonj/pi-cam/README.md

 # pi-cam
-raspberry pi live feed camera using flask and redis
+raspberry pi live feed using the raspberry pi camera module, redis and flask.

 ## Running the Service